mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 }
 return code;
 ```
 Now lets talk about Labels.
 You might assume that you'll have to do some math to calculate instruction sizes and edit the values of the jumps in various branching statements.
 Luckily, this is not the case.
-This is a case where Harmony augments the instructions provided to the Transplier to simplify things.
+This is a case where Harmony augments the instructions provided to the Transpiler to simplify things.
 Each CodeInstruction that has code jumping to it contains an entry in its CodeInstruction.labels for each CodeInstruction jumping to it.
 Using this `Label` class, we can modify where jumps jump to without calculating resulting instruction indexes.
 For our example, we need to jump to the `return 183` code, but no Label currently points to that line of IL Code.
 The first step is adding `ILGenerator il` to our Transpiler method parameters.
 After this, we can make a new label by calling `Label return566Label = il.DefineLabel();` We then need to add this label to the instruction that we want to jump to later.
 In our code, this will be the `code[i].labels.Add(return566Label);` line.
 Finally, we can use this label as the operand to our `Brfalse_S` opcode from before: `instructionsToInsert.Add(new CodeInstruction(OpCodes.Brfalse_S, return566Label));`

 Here is the final result: